What you Must Do Now

 If it hasn’t happened to you, be thankful – but prepare for the worst anyway.
 Ransomware attacks now happen on average every 11 seconds.

-The University of Vermont Health Network felt the pain when its electronic health record (EHR) system was forced offline for an entire month this past October.
+The University of Vermont Health Network felt the pain – to the tune of $1.5 million per day in lost revenue and expenses – when its electronic health record (EHR) system was forced offline for an entire month this past October.
 A ransomware attack led to outages in six of its hospitals, and the staff had to record everything – from patient information to medications and lab orders – by hand.

 That’s one version of how things might go, and it’s bad enough.
 But as this latest wave of ransomware attacks now demonstrate – as one security expert notes – the hackers are now seeking an even bigger prize.
 Once access to your network is obtained by stealing your credentials, attackers may go after: